gopalthedeveloper/scotland-yard-php/README.md

    - Check file permissions for session storage
    - Ensure cookies are enabled

-3. **QR Code Not Displaying**
-   - Check internet connection for CDN resources
-   - Verify JavaScript is enabled
-   - Check browser console for errors

 4. **Game Not Starting**
    - Ensure minimum 2 players have joined